JohnCCarter/Agent-Bridge/README.md

 === Task completed successfully ===
 ```

+### Session Recording Artifacts

+Every orchestration run saves a JSON transcript to `data/orchestration-history/<sessionId>.json` containing:

+- **meta** – Task description, session timestamps, final envelope, and success flag.
+- **history** – Turn-by-turn envelopes, check executions, and responses (including the bootstrap state in turn `0`).

+These artifacts are ignored by git and can be reused for replay, audits, or seeding the next collaboration loop with deterministic context.

 The orchestrator automatically manages the agent handoffs and ensures tasks complete within 8 turns for efficient processing.